query clause

 query=index_name:'search_query'^boost search_condition index_name:'search_query'^boost

-search_condition: Specifies one or more search conditions.
+• search_condition: One or more search conditions.
 The supported operators, listed in ascending order of priority, are `RANK`, `OR`, `AND`, `ANDNOT`, and `()`.
 The operators must be in uppercase.

-RANK: Finds documents that match the first search query, regardless of whether they match the second.
-For example, `query=default:'mobile phone' RANK default:'bluetooth'` retrieves documents that contain "mobile phone".
-The documents are not required to contain "bluetooth".
-This syntax is useful when a search query should affect scoring but not retrieval.
-In this example, you can use this syntax with text relevance calculations to rank documents that contain "bluetooth" higher.
+• RANK: Finds documents that match the first search query, regardless of whether they match the second.
+For example, `query=default:'mobile phone' RANK default:'bluetooth'` retrieves documents that contain "mobile phone" but does not require them to contain "bluetooth".
+Use this operator when a query should affect scoring but not retrieval.
+Combined with text relevance calculations, it can rank documents that contain "bluetooth" higher.

 Advanced queries